India to raise spending on job creation ahead of election

 Despite worries that the world economy is headed for a slump, the finance minister she was confident the country’s future was bright.
 “India is on the right track,” she said.

-Apart from raising capital spending on construction of schools, bridges and other infrastructure to $122 billion, the budget focuses on expanding social welfare schemes and prioritizing “green growth,” in line with India’s commitments to fight and mitigate climate change.
+Apart from raising capital spending on construction of schools, airports, heliports and other infrastructure to $122 billion, the budget extended a $24 billion scheme to provide free grains to vulnerable households for one year.

-Sitharaman said the government would provide free grain to vulnerable households in a $24 billion scheme.
-It will also increase by 66% its spending on providing affordable housing to the urban poor.
-The budget commits $4.3 billion toward helping India meet its goal of going carbon neutral by 2070, but details of how these funds will be distributed were unclear.
+The government will also increase by 66% its spending on providing affordable housing to the urban poor, Sitharaman said, and prioritize “green growth” with a $4.3 billion investment towards helping India meet its goal of going carbon neutral by 2070.

+The budget also announced new tax relief measures aimed at bringing some respite for India’s large middle class.
+But it slashed spending by 30% on India’s rural jobs program, a boon for the country’s most vulnerable, triggering criticism from activists and the opposition.

+On Wednesday, Modi praised the budget as laying a strong “foundation for the aspirations and resolutions of a developed India,” and said the government’s investment into infrastructure has increased by more than 400% since 2014 when he first became prime minister.

+Opposition lawmakers chanted “Adani, Adani” at one point, prompting Sitharaman to pause.
+Political opponents have urged India’s market regulator to investigate India’s richest man, Gautam Adani, after a U.S.-based short-seller issued a report last week accusing him and his company of stock market manipulation and accounting fraud.
+The resulting sell-off of Adani related shares wiped out tens of billions of dollars worth of market value for his business empire.

+Critics of the 60-year-old billionaire say his rise has been boosted by his apparent close ties to Modi.

-The budget will now be debated by both houses of parliament before it can be enacted, which is likely to happen as Modi’s party holds a strong majority.
+The budget requires approval from both houses of parliament, but it is bound to be enacted as Modi’s party holds a strong majority.